laminas/laminas-form/docs/book/form-creation/using-annotations.md

 to define all of these?

 Annotations allow us to solve this problem.
-With v3, laminas-form supports two different types of annotations: PHP8 attributes and traditional PHPDoc annotations.
+With v3, laminas-form supports two different types of annotations: PHP8 attributes and traditional DocBlock annotations.
 For new projects, PHP8 attributes are recommended.

 ## Using PHP8 Attributes

 General information on PHP attributes are available in the [PHP documentation](https://www.php.net/manual/en/language.attributes.overview.php).
 Besides the obvious requirement of PHP 8.0 or newer, there no further dependencies for using PHP attributes for form creation.

 To use attributes, add them to your class and/or properties.
 The attribute names will be resolved according to the import statements in your class; as such, you can make them as long or as short as you want depending on what you import.

 Here is an example: